 Jacopo Gnisci is an art historian specialising in Ethiopian Art and Christian manuscript illumination.
+He is a lecturer in the art and visual cultures of the global south at University College London and a visiting scholar at the British Museum.

 Vivid illuminated manuscripts show how important the cult of the Virgin Mary was to the emperor Zar’a Ya‘eqob